CocoaFlame/psychic-waffle/pages/GvSI.md

 The basic states of matter are solid, liquid, gas, and plasma.
 For a specific substance, each state corresponds to an independent range of temperature and pressure, which is commonly portrayed via a [:phase diagram](#phasediagram).

 ## :x phase diagram
 A phase diagram of a substance is a plot of pressure versus temperature with regions that correspond to [:states](#matterstate) the substance can be in.
-The regions show all the combinations of temperature and pressure for the substance to remain in the corresponding [:state](#matterstate).
+The regions show all the combinations of temperature and pressure for the substance to remain in the corresponding state.
 The edges of the regions correspond to [:phase boundaries](#phaseboundary).

 ## :x phase boundary
 A phase boundary of a substance is the limit of temperature and pressure where a [:phase transition](#phasetransition) will start occuring.
 A triple point is a unique phase boundary where three [:states](#matterstate) can coexist simultaneously.